 Ita Mangan is a Barrister who is currently involved in public inquiries.
 She has worked extensively in welfare rights and is now the Chair of the Citizen’s Information Board.
 She is a member of the Board of the Irish Hospice Foundation.

-Ita is Chair of the Board of Age & Opportunity and is a member of our Finance, Governance, HR, Quality and Safety Committee and a member of our Audit Committee.
+Ita is Chair of the Board of Age & Opportunity and is a member of our Finance, Governance, HR, Quality, Safety and Nominations Committee and a member of our Audit and Risk Committee.

 Ita joined the Board in 2011.